salavey13/my-nextjs-app/README.md

 # My TG Bot with Vercel UI

 This project integrates a Discord bot with a web UI component deployed on Vercel.
 The bot listens for requests and triggers workflows based on VIP status and request count.
+## New Feature: Quests for Earning Coins

+### Description:
+The `QuestsForCoins` component allows users to earn coins by completing various tasks, such as inviting friends through referrals or creating their first feature in dev mode.
+Each quest is presented with a description and an action button to initiate the task.

 ## Setup